abishekv7/ibm-envizi-emissions-api-nodejs-sdk/sphinx-build/source/authentication.rst

 Overview
 --------

-The IBM Envizi - Emissions API Node.js SDK uses OAuth 2.0 for authentication.
+The IBM Envizi - Emissions API Node.js SDK uses OAuth 2.0 Bearer Tokens for authentication.
 This page explains the authentication process, options, and security best practices in detail.

 Authentication Methods
 ----------------------